csudcy/game_on/README.md

   * Stream match results to the GZipFile to avoid memory issues
   * Tournaments
   * Online team editing using http://ace.c9.io/
+  * Team files are versioned

 Cool stuff coming up:
+  * Run matches from team edit
+    * Hide from normal match lists?
   * Team creation
+    * Start the code as the example file from the game
     * Jump straight to online editor after team creation
-    * Allow the code to be edited & immediately played
-    * Start the code as the example file from the game
   * Better error reporting
     * Catch errors & store on matches
     * Allow admins to replay